luisibanez/M-Tutorial/source/FOR_Command.rst

 This means that ``FOR I=10:-1:1 WRITE I,!`` will print the numbers from 10 to 1 in descending order as expected. ``variable`` will not be beyond ``limit`` after the loop exits.

-Ommitting ``limit`` will cause the loop to continue endlessly unless a command inside the loop causes it to end (e.g. ``QUIT``).
+Omitting ``limit`` will cause the loop to continue endlessly unless a command inside the loop causes it to end (e.g. ``QUIT``).